Lateral Unicondylar Knee Replacement – often underestimated

 Anatomy and Biomechanics of the Knee Joint

-To understand why the Lateral sliding prosthesis is technically demanding – and when it is appropriate – it is worthwhile to look at the anatomy and function of the knee joint.
+To understand why the Lateral sliding prosthesis is technically demanding – and when it is appropriate – a look at the anatomy and function of the knee joint is worthwhile.

 Structure of the knee joint